Loud (Israeli band): Music career

 In 2009 the group was invited by BPM College, the leading institute in Israel for sound and music production studies, to conduct an artist workshop.
 The success of the workshop led to an ongoing relationship with BPM.

 In 2011 the group was signed to the English/South African label Nano Records and since then have released several recordings.

-LOUD have collaborated and remixed, and have been remixed, by many artistes, including: Simon Posford, Art of Trance, Union Jack, Dr Motte – Founder of Love Parade Berlin (released on PAXXIZ), Sebastian Mullaert, Infected Mushroom, J.Viewz, Bluetech, Son Kite, Astrix, Perfect Stranger, Shulman, Prometheus, Captain Hook, and Ace Ventura.
+LOUD have collaborated and remixed, and have been remixed, by many artistes, including: Simon Posford, Art of Trance, Union Jack, Dr Motte – Founder of Love Parade Berlin (released on PAXXIZ), Sebastian Mullaert, Infected Mushroom, J.Viewz, Bluetech, Son Kite, Astrix, Perfect Stranger, Shulman, Prometheus, Captain Hook, Dekel, and Ace Ventura.

 In 2013 LOUD assisted BPM in the development of its BPM Remixed project.
 The success of this collaboration lead to similar projects.

 Festivals

 LOUD have performed in almost every country that holds electronic dance music.
 Among their international performances are: